-A decrease in the carrying amount arising on the revaluation of such land and buildings is recognised in statement of comprehensive income to the extent that it exceeds the balance, if any, held in the revaluation reserve on property, plant and equipment relating to a previous revaluation of that asset.
+An increase in the carrying amount arising on the revaluation of such land and buildings is recognised in the consolidated statement of profit or loss and other comprehensive income and afterwards held in the revaluation reserve on property, plant and equipment relating to a previous revaluation of that asset.

-Freehold land is not depreciated.
+Freehold land is not depreciated as it deemed to have an indefinite life.